-If you want to work in the field of psychology—but don’t want to commit to a doctoral program—earning a terminal master’s in psychology will still provide you with a variety of career options.
-Schools, corporations, nonprofit organizations, and federal institutions are always looking for people to help with research, data collection and more.
+It's common for someone taking a psychology major to ask, "What can I do with a masters in psychology?"
+If you want to work in the field of psychology-but don't want to commit to a doctoral program-earning a terminal master's in psychology graduate school will still provide you with the opportunity to pursue a variety of psychology jobs.
+Schools, corporations, nonprofit organizations, and federal institutions are always looking for people with a background in clinical psychology, forensic psychology, counseling psychology, or simply general psychology to help with research, data collection and more.
 And of course you can still work in clinical practice, too.
-Whether you've already earned your master's or are considering going back to school to do so, here are a few careers in psychology that may interest you.
+Whether you've already earned your master's or are considering going back to school to do so, here are a few careers in the psychology major that may interest you.

 Careers in Mental Health Services

-Although a doctorate might be necessary to qualify for a position as a psychologist, a master’s will still allow you to work one-on-one with individuals or groups in clinical practice—just under a different title, and often under the guidance and supervision of a licensed psychologist.
+Although a doctorate graduate program might be necessary to qualify for a position as a psychologist, a master's degree program will still allow you to work one-on-one with individuals or groups in clinical practice-just under a different title, and often under the guidance and supervision of a licensed psychologist.
 These positions have titles such as therapist, behavioral counselor, or clinician.
-In these roles, you will still have the ability to work directly with the community, providing mental health services such as conducting assessments, planning treatments, and helping individual patients get the help and support they need.
+In these roles, you will still have the ability to work directly with the community, providing clinical mental health counseling and other mental health services such as conducting assessments, and behavior analysis, planning treatments, and helping individual patients get the help and support they need.

-With a master’s in psychology, you can also seek out roles in social service-type positions.
+With a master's in psychology program, you can also seek out roles in social work service-type positions.
 If you enjoy working with children, you might pursue a career as a child care supervisor, child protection worker, or family services worker.
 You could also pursue a role as a social worker, substance abuse counselor, or coordinator or director of a behavioral health services program.

 Careers in Education

-A master’s in psychology will also help qualify you to work in a variety of positions in a school or educational setting:
+A master’s in psychology focused on education will also help qualify you to work in a variety of positions in a school or educational setting:

 Careers in Government and Corporate Environments

-The skills and knowledge you gain through a psychology master’s program are in high demand by business and industry professionals.
-Consulting and marketing research firms—as well as some large corporations—need employees with the ability to analyze customer behavior.
-You can work in human resources, train employees, manage projects, and direct marketing and advertising efforts.
-Some degree programs, such as a master’s in Organizational Behavior, lend themselves well to the corporate environment.
-For example, past graduates of Alliant’s M.A. in Organizational Behavior program have gone on to work in top-level positions in Human Resources, Operations, and Global Leadership departments in major corporations.
+The skills and knowledge you gain through a psychology master's program are in demand by business and industry professionals.
+Consulting and marketing research firms-as well as some large corporations-need employees with the ability to analyze customer behavior.
+You may be able to work in human resources, employee training, project management, and direct marketing and advertising efforts.
+Some psychology degree programs, such as a master's in Organizational Behavior, lend themselves well to the corporate environment.
+For example, past graduates of Alliant's M.A. in Organizational Behavior program have gone on to work in top-level positions in Human Resources, Operations, and Global Leadership departments in major corporations.